paulkn/esar/src/pages/index.md

 Esther fasted and prayed to change a nation.
 In the same way, the Lord is saying to His daughters in this hour, “You are an Esther and you will change a nation!”

-Daughters of the Father: Together, will we rise?
+Daughters of the Father: Together, will you rise?

 Together, we will rise!